Y-Kilic/ai-agents-docker/README.md

 docker build -f ./docker/agent.Dockerfile -t worldseed-agent:latest .

 Building the solution automatically rebuilds this image to ensure it stays up-to-date.
+The build also compiles the Agent.Runtime project in Release mode so the Docker context contains the latest binaries.

 ▶️ Run Orchestrator Locally